 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 Volunteering is an integral part of Warrnambool City Council.
-It is an invaluable contribution that helps grow pride and confidence in our city by the sea every year.
+Volunteers make an invaluable contribution that helps grow pride and confidence in our city by the sea.

-Are you thinking about joining a great team in making a difference, giving back or just for the social benefits?
-Why not volunteer at the Warrnambool City Council in one of their varied and exciting roles.
+Are you thinking about joining a great team to make a difference, give back or enjoy the social benefits?
+Why not volunteer at the Warrnambool City Council in one of their varied and exciting roles?

 To join our volunteer team, explore our volunteer options below.
 A brief summary of each area is provided, with a link to each volunteer area's position description.
 Once you have explored and found the position that fits you, fill out an expression of interest form, and we will be in touch.

 Benefits of Volunteering

 - Gain knowledge & understanding of other ways of life

 - Gain a sense of Purpose